Proposal · May 2026

 Branded quarterly IRR, NOI, and occupancy reports pulled from live data.
 Per-deal investor microsites with documents and updates.
 Asset management teams typically spend 30–50 hours per quarter manually producing these.
 The capital-raise posture upgrade is worth more than the time saved.

-Fathom-to-CRM, meeting-to-action pipelines, Gmail workflows, one-off scripts that kill a recurring frustration.
+Meeting-transcript-to-CRM bridges, email workflows in your stack of choice, one-off scripts that kill a recurring frustration.
+Integrates with whatever you already run on — Microsoft 365, Salesforce, Yardi, MRI, the rest.
 Scoped per request.
 The unit economics are the same for every one of these: if it saves a person four hours a month, it pays for itself that month.

 Per system, monthly.
 The thing that kills most enterprise AI is the absence of an operator after launch.
 This is me keeping your systems working, tuned, and adapted to new data.
 Not a support contract with a queue.